 The need to use Google Home for setup and Google Assistant-only compatibility might annoy some.
 But, Apple AirPlay 2 and Chromecast streaming is easily capable of challenging Sonos on sound quality.

 That’s a good thing, because the LE01 smart speaker comes with only Bluetooth 4.2; there’s no sign of hi-res audio streaming.
 Nor does this dual-band Wi-Fi speaker allow streaming directly from Tidal Connect or Spotify Connect, and it doesn’t operate as an access-all-areas UPnP speaker either.

 How to choose the best wireless speaker for you

-If smart home connectivity is your main concern, then check out Amazon Echo and Google Home / Nest speakers; you'll need to work out which voice assistant's ecosystem suits you, Alexa or Google Assistant.
+If it's true audio-fidelity you're after, opt for trusted brands such as Sonos, Bowers & Wilkins, and KEF – speakers from these companies are always likely to sound brilliant.
+If smart home connectivity is your main concern, then check out Amazon Echo and Google Nest speakers – although you'll need to work out which voice assistant's ecosystem suits you between Alexa, Siri or Google Assistant.

 If you have an iPhone or an iPad, it might also be worth checking out the best AirPlay speakers, which allow you to stream music, podcasts or audiobooks directly from your devices to your speaker.
 That means room-filling sound from your phone without the need for a more complex entertainment set-up.
 With so many fantastic home wireless speakers on the market right now, we’ve selected and ranked only the best ones to include in this buying guide.

 How we test wireless speakers

 We test countless wireless speakers every year at TechRadar, and that means we know exactly which features and specs to look out for – and we know that the best ones can sound just as good as a traditional stereo speaker system if you treat them right.